Gumley House Convent School: Gumley House

 The original house was built by John Gumley, cabinet maker by appointment to Kings George I and George II.
 The name Gumley is thought to have originated from a French word (Gommele, or Gautchmondley).
 After Gumley's death in 1728, the house passed to his second son John as decreed in his will.
 John Gumley Senior's eldest daughter Anna Maria and her husband William Pulteney, 1st Earl of Bath lived at the house for a period, during which it played host to famous figures of the time including poet Alexander Pope, writer and politician Joseph Addison and future Prime Minister William Pitt ("the Elder").
 After the death of their mother, the house's ownership eventually went to Anna Maria's younger sister Laetitia, wife of the general Lord Lake.
 It changed hands a number of times before it was bought by Marie-Madeleine d'Houët, founder of the FCJ.
 The house is now a Grade II* listed building.

-Uniform

-Students in Years 7- 11 at Gumley House wear a brown jumper with blue and gold trim and a pleated skirt (also brown), with either a cream long- sleeved blouse underneath and a tie in their house colour or a cream short sleeved blouse without a tie depending on the term.
-Ties represent the house colours and are either Orange (C) St Clare, Red (F) St John Fisher, Blue- St. Joan of Arc (J), Yellow (M) St Thomas Moore, Green (T) St Theresa, or Purple - St. Richard Reynolds (R).

-From 2015 onward all students entering the school are required to wear a brown, blue and gold striped blazer which was formerly elective.

-As of 2011, the sixth-form are required to wear business-style clothing to school, in order to maintain a focused and studious environment while allowing some freedom of dress.